seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 16. [Q&A: How can I change the date modified/created of a file?](https://askubuntu.com/questions/62492/how-can-i-change-the-date-modified-created-of-a-file)
 17. [GNU `bash` documentation on shell parameter expansion](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html)
 18. [A blog post on shell parameter expansion from 'LinuxConfig.org'](https://linuxconfig.org/introduction-to-bash-shell-parameter-expansions)
+19. [How to Optimize Linux for SSD](https://www.baeldung.com/linux/solid-state-drive-optimization) - a blog post from Baeldung